 Aside from attorney’s fees, the filing fee to commence an action in the United States District Courts is $400.00.
 The fee to commence an action in the Court of Federal Claims located in Washington DC is $350.00.
 Then there is the cost of a process server which varies greatly depending upon the firm and the region.

 Should I File with the United States District Courts?

-On advantage to filing in the United States District Courts is that you are entitled to a jury trial.
+One advantage to filing in the United States District Courts is that you are entitled to a jury trial.
 Neither the Court of Federal Claims nor the United States Tax Court offer the option of a jury trial.
-Another advantage is that the United States District Courts are located throughout New York State (and the Country) while the Court of Federal Claims is located in Washington DC.
+Another advantage is that the United States District Courts are located throughout the country, while the Court of Federal Claims is located only in Washington DC.